LordSauron5/DICE-DOM-CHALLENGE/README.md

 ### How it works

-- On load, the system will generate a radom 2 digits for each dice.
+- On load, the system will generate a random 2 digits for each dice.
 - Refresh the screen to roll again.
 - If your die value is higher than the computers, YOU WIN!